phalcon-orphanage/docs/es-es/reproducible-tests.md

 ### ORM

-> You can provide your own database schema or even better, use any of the existing schemas in our testing suite (located in `tests/_data/assets/db/schemas/` in the repository). {:.alert .alert-info}
+> You can provide your own database schema or even better use any of the existing schemas in our testing suite (located in `tests/_data/assets/db/schemas/` in the repository). {:.alert .alert-info}

 ```php
 <?php